-Thanks to the explosion of possibilities brought to us by the Internet of Things, Industry 4.0, and the Digital Thread (all similar sounding terms with slightly different meanings), Manufacturing Execution Systems (MES) now have options.
+Thanks to the explosion of possibilities brought to us by the Internet of Things, Industry 4.0, and the Digital Thread, Manufacturing Execution Systems (MES) now have options.

-Since the 1980’s, Manufacturing Execution Systems were implemented with in-house development and enterprise software, hosted on local servers in the plant.
+Since the 1980’s, Manufacturing Execution Systems were implemented with in-house development teams and custom enterprise software.
+They were hosted on local servers in the plant.
 With Industry 4.0, we are experiencing a revolution in data collection and analyzing technologies which can bring MES to the next level.

 With the Digital Thread, manufacturers have the ability to expand their Manufacturing Execution Systems’ capabilities by connecting back to the CAD drawing software through to the dealer management system.
 The thread would collect and analyze each data set and process along the way, making recommendations for improvement.